zcash/zcash-docs/en/Sprout_User_Guide.md

 echo "rpcpassword=`head -c 32 /dev/urandom | base64`" >>~/.zcash/zcash.conf
 ```

 Note that this will overwrite any `zcash.conf` settings you may have added from testnet.
-You can retain a `zcash.conf` from testnet, but make sure that the `testnet=1` and `addnode=betatestnet.z.cash` settings are removed; use `addnode=mainnet.z.cash` instead.
+(If you want to run on testnet, you can retain a `zcash.conf` from testnet.)
+To run on mainnet, make sure that the `testnet=1` and `addnode=betatestnet.z.cash` settings are removed; use `addnode=mainnet.z.cash` instead.
 We strongly recommend that you use a random password to avoid [potential security issues with access to the RPC interface](https://github.com/zcash/zcash/blob/master/doc/security-warnings.md#rpc-interface).

+If you wish to run zcashd on testnet, change the lines in zcash.conf indicating the network and node discovery: `testnet=1` instead of `mainnet=1` and `addnode=testnet.z.cash` instead of `addnode=mainnet.z.cash`.

 ### Enabling CPU mining: